 Customer questions are a goldmine for generating blog topics and other content ideas.
 Your target audience has questions that relate to your business.
 You have answers.
 Use these FAQs as the basis for thorough, well-written articles that position you as an expert.

 Not only are these questions great for inspiring ideas for content, they can also serve as an effective headline.
 First, a good question can attract an intrigued reader.
-People are inquisitive creatures, so a well-phrased question can drive your audience to read an article to find out the answer.
+People are inquisitive creatures, so a well-phrased question directly addressing your ideal reader.
 Second, the right query can be a quality keyword.
 Users will frequently type out entire questions in search engines instead of short keyword phrases, turning that question into a valuable keyword of its own.

 It's important to note that while lists are useful, you can't—and shouldn't—convert every piece of content into a list.
 Some stories are best suited for an in-depth, long-form reading experience.
 There's no need to rework Moby Dick into "7 Reasons Why Ahab Just Had to Kill That Whale."
 The headline is a key way to entice readers, but the article itself needs to be worthwhile for readers to take any sort of action.

 Example: 5 Types of Headlines that Demand Attention and Drive Clicks

 Sometimes people just want to learn how to do something.
 The appropriately named “how to” title gives this information-hungry target audience the exact instructions they crave.

 As you probably expect, a good "how to" headline starts with those very two words and offers the steps people need to do… something.
 The exact thing all depends on what your audience craves, whether it’s as simple as “How to Trim Your Dog’s Nails” or some very technical, detailed process.
 Either way, the following formula is a great way to attract attention: Headline = "How to" + Verb + Thing + Benefit

 Example: How to Write Headlines That Matter to Readers